What type of ab exercises are safe to perform with diastasis recti?

 There is no universal list of dos and don’ts.
 Research shows exercise is helpful, specifically transverse abdominis activation.
 It also shows that some exercises can be harmful, like planks if your body isn’t ready and you aren’t doing them correctly.

-Your condition is unique to your body, and I always recommend a few 1-1 sessions with a physical therapist before diving into our diastasis recti exercise program.
-The workouts in our diastasis recti program stay away from added pressure on the belly tissues – where the separation occurs.
-Then gradually we add in more traditional exercises and functional exercises to set your body up for success!
+Your condition is unique to your body, and I always recommend a few sessions with a physical therapist before diving into our diastasis recti exercise program.
+Moms Into Fitness has designed these workouts specifically to stay away from added pressure on the belly tissues, where the separation occurs.
+We then gradually we add in more traditional exercises and functional exercises to set your body up for success!

-Setup: Begin lying on your back with your knees bent, feet resting on the floor, and your fingers resting on your stomach just inside your hip bones.
+Set up: Begin lying on your back with your knees bent, feet resting on the floor, and your fingers resting on your stomach just inside your hip bones.

 SIDELYING TA BREATH

-Setup: Begin lying on your side with your knees bent, feet resting on the floor, and the fingers of your top hand resting on your stomach – just inside your hip bone.
+Set up: Begin lying on your side with your knees bent, feet resting on the floor, and the fingers of your top hand resting on your stomach – just inside your hip bone.

 Tighten your abdominals, drawing your belly button in towards your spine.
 You should feel your muscle contract under your fingers.
 Hold this position, then relax and repeat.
 Breathe.
 Perform for 30 – 60 seconds.

 BENT KNEE FALLOUTS WITH AB BRACING

-Setup: Lie on your back with your knees bent and feet resting flat on the floor.
+Set up: Lie on your back with your knees bent and feet resting flat on the floor.

-Setup: Begin lying on your back with both legs bent and your feet resting on the ground.
+Set up: Begin lying on your back with both legs bent and your feet resting on the ground.